 PE 178.
 Weight Training II.
 1 Credit Hour.

-Prerequisite: PE 177 with a minimum grade of "C".
+Prerequisites: PE 177 with a minimum grade of "C"

 PE 180.
 Wellness and Fitness Concepts.
 3 Credit Hours.